Do you want to start Homeless Shelter business plan?

 The customers and investors of Rest&Peace are divided into the following groups:

-Business Plan for Investors
+Business plan for investors

 5.2.1 Homeless People

-5.2.2 Government Fund Institutions
+5.2.2 Government Institutions & Philanthropists

-5.2.4 Educational Facilities
+5.2.3 Educational Facilities

-We will have contracts with educational facilities to provide vocational training and courses to individuals who don’t have a marketable skill but want to learn.
+We will have contracts with educational facilities to provide vocational training and courses to individuals who don’t have a marketable skill but who want to learn.
 These efforts will be funded by government funds and philanthropist contributions.

-5.2.5 Employment Agencies
+5.2.4 Employment Agencies

 Market Analysis | |||||||